Skip to content Skip to footer

 How to design a laundry room

-Laundry rooms are an essential part of the home, it is where clothes come out clean and the random boxes with odds and ends are stored.
-While almost all homes have one, it is safe to say that there are many who wished they had a better, more functional laundry room.
+Laundry rooms are an essential part of the home; it is where clothes come out clean, and the random boxes with odds and ends are stored.
+While almost all homes have one, it is safe to say that there are many who wish they had a better, more functional laundry room.
 It is meant to be a productive area of the home.
 Some of the things that have made the wish list are:

 • Lots of lighting